-Last time in a real estate piece, we talked about the historical homeownership rate in the United States, since we were able to get data back to the 1890s.
-This time we’ll reach back just as far, but we’ll also discuss the mortgage status of homes.
-Even though we don’t quite have the resolution to discuss the actual mortgage “innovations” which may have helped or hindered the homeownership, we can still point to historical changes and see if those innovations at least possibly changed the trajectory.
+Previously, we talked about the historical homeownership rate in the United States, with data back to the 1890s.
 Today, we’ll discuss the 30 year mortgage’s history and other innovations leading to the United States housing market’s current status.

 A Brief History of Mortgage Innovations Including the 30 Year Mortgage

-This isn’t a term paper, even if you’re starting here for your own paper.
-However, we did have to do some research for this piece on the origins of the modern mortgage… and it’s pretty interesting.
+We did some research on the origins of the modern mortgage… and it’s pretty interesting.

 Number of Owner Occupied Homes with a Mortgage

 Above, we’ve graphed the homeownership rate in the United States.
 However, this is ostensibly an article about mortgage innovations.
 That in mind, let’s look at the proportion of homes financed with a mortgage.

 Sources on the History of the Mortgage and Mortgage Usage for Homes